Tips for Decanting Food

 6. Decant as soon as you shop

-It’s easy to let packets pile up, but I try to decant pantry foods straight after i’ve done the shopping.
+It’s easy to let packets pile up, but I try to decant foods straight after I’ve done the shopping.

 It only takes a few minutes and stops clutter before it builds up.
 With my food decanted, it helps make it easier to double check what I already have before I shop, reducing the risk of buying things I don’t need.